assafjh/cybr-demos/README.md

 # CYBR-Demos
 My personal demos repository.

-Instructions for each scenario can be found at its respective folder.
+Instructions for each scenario can be found in its respective folder.

 ## Scenarios
 1. deploy-conjur: Scripts to quickly deploy Conjur